Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

 where $u\in H^1(G,\.\Z/m)$ is the class corresponding to the character $G\rarrow\S\simeq \Z/m$.
 (The letter~$\Sigma$ in the upper or lower index denotes the invariants or the coinvariants with respect to a natural action of the group~$\Sigma$.) \end{proposition}

-In sections 3 and~5 of this paper we apply the same techniques to obtain further exact sequences of Galois\- cohomology for cyclic, biquadratic, and dihedral field extensions.
+In the second half of this paper we apply the same techniques to obtain further exact sequences of Galois cohomology for cyclic, biquadratic, and dihedral field extensions.
 In particular, our method proves the biquadratic exact sequences conjectured by Merkurjev--Tignol~\cite{MT} and Kahn~\cite{Kahn}.
+In addition, we introduce an extended version of the classical Bass--Tate lemma~\cite{BT} and deduce some corollaries about generators and relations of annihilator ideals in Galois cohomology rings.

 I would like to express my gratitude to Vladimir Voevodsky for posing the problem and for very helpful conversations and explanations.
 He also always urged me to write down this proof.
-I am grateful to Alexander Vishik for numerous very helpful discussions.
-Most of this work was done during my stay at the Institute for Advanced Study in Princeton and the rest at the Institute des Hautes Etudes Scientifiques in Paris, Max-Planck-Intitut f\"ur Mathematik in Bonn and the Independent University of Moscow.
+I am grateful to Alexander Vishik for numerous very useful discussions and to Roman Bezrukavnikov for one helpful remark.
+Most of this work was done during my stay at the Institute for Advanced Study in Princeton and the rest at the Institut des Hautes \'Etudes Scientifiques in Paris, Max-Planck-Intitut f\"ur Mathematik in Bonn and the Independent University of Moscow.
 I wish to thank all these four institutions.
+Finally, I want to thank the referees for their valuable suggestions.

 \Section{Suslin's Lemma for Milnor K-theory modulo~ {$\l$}}